 Visa applications are be done via the French consulate in the UK.
 As mentioned above, we have partnered with a company that can assist you with the paperwork.
 Sufficient financial resources and comprehensive health insurance are the important criteria.

-To view our portfolio of character properties in France, click here
+For a little light relief from all things 'admin' and Brexit related, you might like to view our portfolio of character properties in France, click here

 If you’re unsure about the buying process in France

 or would like to discuss which part of France would suit you best,